Exaggeration Is a Key to a Great Story

 These moments can be funny, outrageous and over-the-top, but they might also be sensitive and personal.
 Jeff talked about how their show reaches listeners through many emotions,

 It might come in a warm and fuzzy way, by personally investing in a caller’s situation.
-It might come in standing up for something about which you feel strongly, or from being present enough to actually listen and respond to callers and other cast members.
+Or it could come in standing up for something about which you feel strongly, or from being present enough to actually listen and respond to callers and other cast members.

 Another important element is building a segment from Hook to Payoff, which requires preparation and takes a certain amount of discipline.
 Jeff says: